EricPhifer/blog-subdomain/src/pages/index.md

 ---
 templateKey: index-page
-title: Developers Blog
+title: A Developers Blog
 image: /img/home-jumbotron.jpg
-heading: Developers Blog
+heading: A Developers Blog
-subheading: We aim to benefit those who seek to a learn a bit about what goes into building, designing and launching a website.
+subheading: We aim to benefit those who seek to learn about building, designing and launching websites.
+In plain english.
+We keep it simple.
+What's important for you as a blogger?
+As a business owner?
+As a non-profit?
 ---